MdSaib/firstPortfolio/README.md

 # Hello Microverse

- Hello Microverse.
-This is our very first project at microverse.
-In this project we need to show that, we can use git and github smoothly.
-We would program a html page, which text color need to be changed using css.
+ Good morning.
+This is our very first project about portfolio design.
+In this project we need to learn  how to parse a Figma design to create a UI.
+In the end, we would program our own portfolio using html & css following the figma design provided by microverse.